 Scholarships are available for students who are beginning or resuming their college courses.
 (Students are urged to apply for scholarships by the priority deadline, i.e., December 1st, to be considered for the following school year.)
-The scholarship programs and their eligibility requirements are listed online at https://eastcentral.academicworks.com/opportunities.
-The online application requires your eCentral login credentials.
+The scholarship programs and their eligibility requirements are listed online at https://eastcentral.awardspring.com/Home/Scholarships.
+The online application requires your MyECC login credentials.